ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 **Note:** In order is to ensure that resources are available in an optimal way for all users, interactive jobs are limited by time and compute resources.
 For work that uses significant compute resources, or that takes longer than three hours, we recommend that users submit jobs to the batch queue using `sbatch`.

-**Note:** No software should be run on the SLURM login node (slurm.ilifu.ac.za).
-It should only be used to start, stop and monitor slurm jobs.
+**Note:** No software should be run on the Slurm login node (slurm.ilifu.ac.za).
+It should only be used to start, stop and monitor Slurm jobs.

 ### Interactive Session Quick Start